Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: The -VAE and diffusion transformer implementation details

 \subsection{Diffusion transformer}

 We use the diffusion transformer (DiT) \cite{Peebles_2023_ICCV} as the neural backbone of our diffusion model.
 A schematic of the DiT architecture is shown in Figure \ref{fig:dit-schematic}.
 DiT largely follows the design of the vision transformer (ViT) \citep{dosovitskiy2021an} originally developed for image classification, where the input image (or the noised image in the case of DiT) is first divided into a sequence of patches, which are then mapped to an embedding space via a patch embedding network.
+The dimensionality of this embedding space is termed ``hidden size" in the literature~\citet{arnab2021vivit, Peebles_2023_ICCV}, and is distinct from the dimensionality $d_\mathsf{z}$ of the latent space.
 The diffusion timestep \(\tau\) is also mapped to the same space via a feed-forward network.
 The resulting tokens are then fed to the DiT blocks.
 Each DiT block consists of a multi-head self-attention layer and a feed-forward layer.
 The layer normalisation in the standard transformer encoder is replaced with an adaptive layer norm (adaLN), with the scaling and shifting parameters \(\gamma_{1,2}\) and \(\beta_{1,2}\) being learned from the diffusion timestep embeddings via a feed-forward network.
 A final feed-forward layer recovers the noise added to the image after the DiT blocks have processed the tokens.